Keylem/ThinkPad-E14-Gen3-AMD-Ryzen-5-5500U-Hackintosh/README.md

 Status
 --
 - No graphics acceleration is available for Renoir right now (but will be at some point) so if possible please update the NootedRed.kext to it's newest from the artifacts tab --> https://github.com/NootInc/NootedRed/actions .
-- Sleep should be modified to use hibernation value 3 (broken by design for now because fo the NootedRed
+- Sleep should be modified to use hibernation value 3 (broken by design for now because of the NootedRed
 - CPU power Management is partially working, but needs AMD Power Gadget.app to function.
 - Some adobe apps and docker containers straight up does not work
-- 3.5mm Jack (bcs I don't have wired headphones so I can not test it)
+- 3.5mm Jack appears to be working but if it is still available after wake is still unknown.
 - No mic is detected and the reason is unknown
 - Startup dong is enabled by default
 - Starts up with a pretty theme with the EFI intended to be used after installation.